TypeStrong/typedoc/website/index.md

 typedoc --out docs /src
 ```

-For more advanced usage and configuration guides, see the [usage guide](./guides/usage).
+For more advanced usage and configuration guides, see the [installation guide](./guides/installation).